antonmi/ALF/README.md

 ### The main idea behind ALF DSL
 User's code that is evaluated inside components may be defined either as a 2-arity function or as a module with the `call/2` function.
-The name of the function/module goes as a first argument in DSL and the name also become the components name.
+The name of the function/module goes as a first argument in DSL.
+And the name also become the component's name.

 ```elixir
   stage(:my_fun)